tarwn/lessthandot-hugo/blogs/content/posts/2008-09-17-nice-net-design-patterns-articles.md

 4 Implementing our design

-5 Aren’t events already in .NET?
+5 Aren't events already in .NET?

 6 Summary